himaxwell/himaxwell.github.io/_posts/2023-05-15-concerns-in-ruby-part-3.md

 ### Acting Out

-At the end of the day, given `ClassA` and `ClassB`, the only thing that `ClassA` really cares about is behavior: Whether or not `ClassB` responds to the message that `ClassA` wants to send to it.
+Much like the customers at the pizza restaurant, consumers of our code really only care about behavior too: Whether or not our code responds to the messages that they want to send.

 This may bring to mind the famous saying: